Dog Bite Injury Compensation Claims

 The purpose of this guide is to help anyone who has suffered a dog bite injury and is considering a legal claim for compensation.
 If you are looking for medical advice, please see the NHS website.

-Claiming compensation for a dog bite injury
+dog bite injury compensation:

-Typical injuries include finger amputations and lacerations to limbs and face, resulting in permanent scarring or nerve damage.
-There may be a risk of contracting tetanus or other infections through deep puncture wounds.
+Typical dog bite injuries include finger amputations and lacerations to the limbs and face, resulting in permanent scarring or nerve damage.
+There may also be a risk of contracting tetanus or other infections through deep puncture wounds.

 Section 3 of the DDA 'Keeping dogs under proper control' makes it an offence for any dog to be dangerously out of control, anywhere, including its own home.

 What if the dog attack happened on its owner's premises?

 More than a third of all dog attacks are sustained by postal workers and delivery drivers in the course of their employment, with the Royal Mail reporting 2,600 attacks on its staff in the last year.
 Dog attacks on postal workers increase by around 10% during the summer months when dogs are loose in gardens.

 As dogs are territorial animals, even the best-behaved may become aggressive if they feel they or their family are threatened by someone entering their property.
 However, this is no defence for an owner whose dog attacks someone on that property.
 Since May 2014, when the DDA was amended to extend the legislation, it has been an offence for a dog to be out of control on private property as well as in a public place.
 This includes front and back gardens and yards.

 All homeowners have a duty of care to those who are lawfully visiting their property and are therefore liable for any injury to postal workers, delivery drivers or any other visitors, caused by their dog attacks.
 A successful claim will involve demonstrating the owner was negligent in that duty of care.